IFB-ElixirFr/biosphere-microcloud/frontend/README.md

 ## MicroScope installation (04_deployment.sh)

-First, we wrote a script `microscopeRelease.py` to create a tar archive `microcloud.tar.gz` with all necessary items to install MicroScope.
-Then, we import the latest version of this archive.
-Once, the archive is uncompressed, the script `install_microscope.sh` is used to create the databases, insert the data, and to copy web code.
+`microscopeRelease.py` is used to create a tar archive `microcloud.tar.gz` with all necessary items to install MicroScope.
+Then, the latest version of this archive is imported to frontend component and uncompressed. `install_microscope.sh` use these uncompressed files to create the databases, insert the data, and copy web code.

-## Copy Oid data (04_deployment.sh)
+# Copy data for a chosen Oid (04_deployment.sh)

-Secondly, we wrote another script `microscopeCopyOid.py` to create a tar archive `microscope_31.tar.gz` that contains minimal data set for a specific Oid.
-Then, data are inserted in databases with the script `import_Oid.sh`.
+`microscopeCopyOid.py` is used to create a tar archive `microscope_31.tar.gz` that contains minimal data set for a specific Oid.
+Then, the latest version of this archive is imported to frontend component and data are inserted in backend databases with `import_Oid.sh`.

+# Create federated links between both mysql servers (04_deployment.sh)

+`create_federated_links.py` create federated tables and server links between permanent VM that contains public data banks and backend component to access these data.

 ## TODO
 Important:
 * Apache error doc (needed for MicroScope)
-* MicroScope installation (import_Oid.sh)

 Security:
 * Use parameter for mysql password